albar965/littlenavmap-manual/en/TUTORIALVFR.md

 You can enable aircraft centering in `Map` -> `Center Aircraft` ![Center Aircraft](../images/icons/centeraircraft.png).

-_Little Navmap_ will keep your aircraft and the next flight plan waypoint centered on the screen as as a default setting.
+_Little Navmap_ will keep your aircraft and the next flight plan waypoint centered on the screen as a default setting.
 You can choose between three modes for keeping the aircraft on screen in `Tools` -> `Options` -> `Simulator Aircraft` ([Options - Page Simulator Aircraft](OPTIONS.md#simulator-aircraft)).

 The program will stop following your aircraft for 10 seconds if you start any action that zooms in to an airport or navaid (double-click, toolbar button or link in the information window) or just simply move or zoom around in the map.